 Looking to address the timing issue but having trouble trying to figure out how?
 I developed a program to help people do just that called the circadian retraining program.
 In fact, that’s the very program used to get the results in the quoted testimonial above.

 The Circadian Retraining Program consists of over 4 hours of powerpoint presentation videos and a facebook group where I drop new research and help people having issues setting up their daily circadian schedule.
-Cost for the program is $79 through paypal.
+The program can be purchased via paypal for $127.
 If you’re interested, fill out an email request and get started today!